MingxiaGuo/English/docs/EF/General-English/1-1_Greetings-and-Introductions.md

 - A: I'm not doing so well.
 - Q: why, what's wrong?
 ```

-#### Introductions

-- Self-introduction
-- Introducing a person to another person

 #### Introducing yourself to someone you’ve just met(self-introduction)